 The problem

-When I have to connect to the same development machine over and over again using RDP, I want to store the credentials.
+When I connect to the same development machine repeatedly using RDP, I want to store my credentials for easier access.

-But when I later connect again, I still have to provide my password.
+However, when I try to connect again, I’m still prompted to provide my password.

 After entering my password 1387 times in the past year, I started searching for the reason why it does not use my stored credentials.
 As it turns out this is because of a local policy.